VT-Evia/content-discipline/stage1/activity-identifyingcontenttypes.md

 Suggested Example Documents to Examine (feel free to choose different documents)

 * Recipe – [Crispy Vegan Tofu Schnitzel](https://healthfulblondie.com/wprm_print/39547)
-* Installation Guide – Kohler Lighting Fixture
+* Installation Guide – Kohler Lighting Fixture (pdf)
-* Installation Guide – Kohler Kitchen Faucet
+* Installation Guide – Kohler Kitchen Faucet (pdf)
-* Conference Proceeding – ”What Content Strategists Do and Earn”
+* Conference Proceeding – ”What Content Strategists Do and Earn” (pdf)
 * A page from a department or campus center website, such as one focused on an internship program, a study abroad program, or writing center services (ideally the page would include different types of information).

 Instructors might begin the activity by facilitating a large-group discussion of an example document.
 The Kohler kitchen faucet installation guide is a good one to ask students to examine for a few minutes with these questions in mind: What types of information can you identify?
 Could these information types be classified as concept, task, and reference topics?
 Which ones?
 After discussing the guide as a large group, instructors might show students the [Kohler website](www.kohler.com) and identify where the installation guide (and other guides) exist.